andresfib/songs_api/README.md

 A small Flask API that queries a MongoDB collection of songs.

 It uses [pipenv](https://docs.pipenv.org) to install the packages and run the app.
+Tested with Python 3.5 and 3.6.

 You can specify the database where your song collection resides with its [URI](https://docs.mongodb.com/manual/reference/connection-string/):